Hempstead High School (New York)

 Hempstead High School is a public high school located in Hempstead, New York, United States.
 It is the Hempstead Union Free School District's only high school.

-As of the 2014-15 school year, the school had an enrollment of 2,226 students and 116.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 19.2:1.
+As of the 2014–15 school year, the school had an enrollment of 2,226 students and 116.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 19.2:1.
 There were 1,346 students (60.5% of enrollment) eligible for free lunch and 34 (1.5% of students) eligible for reduced-cost lunch.

 History

-In the early 20th century, high school students from East Meadow, Roosevelt, Uniondale (East Hempstead), and West Hempstead, in addition to Hempstead Village, all attended Hempstead High School.
-The tuition to Hempstead SD #1 was paid by the neighboring Common School Districts.
+In the early 1920s, students from surrounding towns attended high school in Hempstead.
 It was not until the late 1950s that the last of these school districts built their own high schools.

-In July 1970, the original Hempstead High School was burned down under presumably suspicious circumstances only 20 minutes after summer school classes were dismissed for the day.
+In July 1970, Hempstead High School was burned down under presumably suspicious circumstances only 20 minutes after summer school classes were dismissed for the day.
+By 1972, a new Hempstead High School was built and students returned to normal location for classes.
+A middle school was built on the site of the old high school.

 In 2014, Hempstead schools came to the attention of the New York State Education Department after a school document was leaked.
 This document revealed that 33 Hispanic students had been signing in for attendance each morning, only to be told to return home because there was not classroom space for them.
 The state later found that the number of excluded students may have been as high as 59, and threatened to remove school officials if they did not implement reforms.
 In a 2015 agreement with the New York Attorney General, the school agreed to implement new enrollment procedures and hire an independent monitor.

-Design

-The high school building is a three-level structure with an open courtyard in the center of the school.
-The school is built on a marshy area, and local legend holds that the school sinks a few inches every year.
-The school consists of three buildings: The "A" building, in which most of the classes are held and where the student lockers are located; the "B" building, which serves as home to the media center, administrative offices, the MCJROTC room, and a few classrooms; and the "C" building, which consists of the gymnasium, the nurses office, the auditorium, the student and faculty lunch rooms, and the science classrooms on the lower level.
-Renovations currently underway will relocate lockers to the school hallways, as they presently sit in the "commons" of the A building on the first floor.
-Hempstead High School also has an indoor swimming pool that reopened after renovations in the spring of 2005.

 Academics

-Once a school of high academic, music and athletic standing from the early 1900s to the mid 1970s, the school experienced difficulties during a period a change in the town and Nassau County during the 1980s into the 21st century.
+Once a school of high academic, music and athletic standing from the early 1900s to the mid-1970s, the school experienced difficulties during a period of change in Hempstead and Nassau County between the 1980s and early 21st century.
+Regents examination scores in 2004 saw a relative improvement from 2003, though many classes such as Math A and English were still below the state average.